 Online physical education students are motivated to do well in their courses and frequently register due to timetabling conflicts.
 Students are self-disciplined, which is reflected in their organization, time management and quality of work.
 Students should be very comfortable with educational technology (navigating websites, media tools, word processing...) and be willing to dedicate a minimum of 5 hours a week to the course.
-Students are responsible for mastering the lessons, completing the learning activities and assignments, attending monthly meetings and maintaining an up-to-date activity journal.
+Students are responsible for mastering the lessons, completing the learning activities and assignments, attending monthly meetings and maintaining an up-todate activity journal.
 This course is designed to help students incorporate physical education as part of their daily routine.

-OLPEH40F ONLINE LEARNING PHYSICAL EDUCATION/ HEALTH EDUCATION 40F to timetabling conflicts.
+OLPEH40F ONLINE LEARNING PHYSICAL EDUCATION/ HEALTH EDUCATION 40F are motivated to do well in their courses and frequently register due to timetabling conflicts.
 Students are self-disciplined, which is reflected in their organization, time management and quality of work.
 Students should be very comfortable with educational technology (navigating websites, media tools, word processing...) and be willing to dedicate a minimum of 5 hours a week to the course.
 Students are responsible for mastering the lessons, completing the learning activities and assignments, attending monthly meetings and maintaining an up-to-date activity journal.
 This course is designed to help students incorporate physical education as part of their daily routine.